 According to the Centers for Disease Control and Prevention, as many as 1 out of every 10 nursing home residents suffer from bedsores.
-Also known as pressure sores, decubitus ulcers, and pressure ulcers, bedsores may be symptomatic of a greater problem of nursing home neglect.
+Also known as pressure sores, decubitus ulcers, and pressure ulcers, bedsores may be symptomatic of a more significant problem of nursing home neglect.

-Bedsores are divided into four stages depending on severity; from stage I, where the site is painful but the skin is intact, to stage IV, where there is large-scale loss of tissue.
-Pressure sores are treatable if discovered early, but they may be fatal in some cases if not properly detected and treated.
+Bedsores are divided into four stages depending on severity, from stage I, where the site is painful, but the skin is intact, to stage IV, where there is large-scale tissue loss.
+Pressure sores are treatable if discovered early, but they may be fatal in some cases if not correctly detected and treated.
 Unfortunately, the treatment of bedsores is slow and painful.

 Bedsores are among the most common injuries acquired in nursing homes and may signal other forms of nursing home negligence and neglect.
-The development of bedsores on nursing home residents may indicate several mistakes made on the part of the nursing home staff, from negligent monitoring, to poor nutrition, lack of exercise, lack of hygiene, or improperly managed incontinence.
+The development of bedsores in nursing home residents may indicate several mistakes made on the part of the nursing home staff, from negligent monitoring to poor nutrition, lack of exercise, lack of hygiene, or improperly managed incontinence.

-Despite mobility problems, paralysis, and coma, studies show that most bedsores are preventable if nursing homes are attentive and properly care for patients.
-In fact, to participate in Medicare and Medicaid, nursing homes must comply with several federal laws regarding nursing home care that specifically address bedsores.
+Despite mobility problems, paralysis, and coma, studies show that most bedsores are preventable if nursing homes are attentive and properly cared for patients.
+To participate in Medicare and Medicaid, nursing homes must comply with several federal laws regarding nursing home care that specifically address bedsores.

 Under 42 CFR 483.25, nursing homes have the duty to prevent patients from developing pressure sores.
 For patients with existing pressure sores, nursing homes have the duty to provide proper treatment to ensure that the sores heal, do not become infected, and do not spread to other areas.

-To ensure their compliance with these regulations, nursing homes often employ a bedsore prevention program that consists of regular evaluations and the development of a care plan.
-The problem is that in most cases of bedsores, prevention programs and care plans have been in place but have been improperly implemented or ignored by nursing home staff.
+To ensure compliance with these regulations, nursing homes often employ a bedsore prevention program consisting of regular evaluations and developing a care plan.
+The problem is that in most bedsores, prevention programs and care plans have been in place but have been improperly implemented or ignored by nursing home staff.

-What is even more troubling is that in cases where there were allegations of neglect related to bedsores, the accusations were often accompanied by evidence that the nursing home altered records in an attempt to cover up their negligence.
+Even more troubling is that in cases where there were allegations of neglect related to bedsores, the accusations were often accompanied by evidence that the nursing home altered records to cover up their negligence.

-Even though they may be difficult to prevent, nursing homes have a duty to monitor all patients for the development of pressure sores.
-For patients with limited mobility issues, the nursing home should implement a care plan to ensure that bedsores do not develop.
-If bedsores are present, the nursing home staff has a duty to discover them in their early, treatable stages, and to provide adequate treatment.
+Even though they may be difficult to prevent, nursing homes must monitor all patients for the development of pressure sores.
+The nursing home should implement a care plan for patients with limited mobility issues to ensure that bedsores do not develop.
+If bedsores are present, the nursing home staff has a duty to discover them in their early, treatable stages and to provide adequate treatment.

-If a loved one has developed bedsores at a nursing home this may be a sign of neglect, for which there may be a personal injury claim.
-If you discover a bedsore, you should demand immediate treatment and a plan to avoid future such issues.
-If the bedsores are advanced or recurring in nature, you should probably seek the advice of a personal injury attorney to protect your loved one.
+If a loved one has developed bedsores at a nursing home, this may be a sign of neglect, for which there may be a personal injury claim.
+If you discover bedsore, you should demand immediate treatment and a plan to avoid future such issues.
+If the bedsores are advanced or recurring, you should probably seek the advice of a personal injury attorney to protect your loved one.